SST-Open-Source-Club/bhashini-web-translator/chrome-extension/README.md

 $ npm run build
 ```

+### Chrome Extension Developer Mode

+1. set your Chrome browser 'Developer mode' up
+2. click 'Load unpacked', and select `build` folder

-Now, the content of `build` folder will be the extension ready to be submitted to the Chrome Web Store.
-Just take a look at the [official guide](https://developer.chrome.com/webstore/publish) to more infos about publishing.
+Now, the content of `build` folder will be the extension, which will be ready to be submitted to the Chrome Web Store.
+Just take a look at the [official guide](https://developer.chrome.com/webstore/publish) for more info about publishing.

 ---